 - See fossils at Grand Staircase-Escalante National Monument

 The glamping experience offers canvas bell tents and two covered sheep wagons.
-Both lodging options are fitted with comfortable bedding, water, snacks, and a handful of games, books, and entertainment.
+Both lodging options have comfortable bedding, water, snacks, and a handful of games, books, and entertainment.
 A small breakfast of fruit, muffins, yogurt, and coffee is served each morning.

-For those wanting to sleep inside a traditional four-wall room, the best hotels include the luxurious Hyatt Place Page on Lake Powell or the mid-range priced Hampton Inn and Suites in Page.
+The best hotels for those wanting to sleep inside a traditional four-wall room include the luxurious Hyatt Place Page on Lake Powell or the mid-range priced Hampton Inn and Suites in Page.
 Hyatt Place offers gorgeous views of the desert, free breakfast, free Wi-Fi, a fitness center, and a pool.
 Stays in Page are unique.
 Consider lodging at these options when visiting:

-- Best Budget Hotel in Page: Days Inn & Suites by Wyndham Page Lake Powell
+- Budget Hotel in Page: Days Inn & Suites by Wyndham Page Lake Powell

-- Best Mid-Range Hotel in Page: Country Inn & Suites by Radisson
+- Mid-Range Hotel in Page: Country Inn & Suites by Radisson

-- Best Luxury Hotel in Page: Hyatt Place Page
+- Luxury Hotel in Page: Hyatt Place Page

 9. Grand Canyon West: Best Area for Adventurers

-The West Rim, referred to as Grand Canyon West, is not considered part of the national park.
-The territory is owned by the Hualapai Indians (park passes will not work here) which gives it a unique and hidden spot for adventurers who want to go off the beaten path and experience the Indian reservation.
+The West Rim, called Grand Canyon West, is not considered part of the national park.
+The territory is owned by the Hualapai Indians (park passes will not work here), which gives it a unique and hidden spot for adventurers who want to go off the beaten path and experience the Indian reservation.

-The west side of the canyon isn’t anything like the northern or southern canyon rim of the Grand Canyon National Park.
-Although the closest to Las Vegas, it’s not a part of the park at all but a part of the Hualapai Reservation.
+The canyon’s west side isn’t anything like the northern or southern canyon rim of the Grand Canyon National Park.
+Although the closest to Las Vegas, it’s not a part of the park but a part of the Hualapai Reservation.

 Aside from learning about the ground you’re walking on, visitors to the West Rim will likely experience two of the most thrilling adventures in the Grand Canyon.
-The Grand Canyon Skywalk is a 10-foot-wide horseshoe-shaped glass bridge that extends 70 feet over the rim of the canyon.
+The Grand Canyon Skywalk is a 10-foot-wide horseshoe-shaped glass bridge extending 70 feet over the canyon’s rim.

 The glass panels give an unobstructed view of the 4,000 feet of space that leads to the canyon floor below.
 It stretches so wide that visitors can see a view of the Grand Canyon’s East Rim.

-The other is by taking one of countless available helicopter rides, though we recommend this helicopter ride and landing tour, where you’ll fly to a private landing site on the canyon floor, giving you time to explore.
-These activities will get your blood rushing, in a good way:
+The other is by taking one of the countless available helicopter rides.
+However, we recommend this helicopter ride and landing tour, where you’ll fly to a private landing site on the canyon floor, giving you time to explore.
+These activities will get your blood rushing in a good way:

 - Grand Canyon Skywalk